 (b) has contravened a provision of a listed OSH law and is likely to contravene that provision again,

-the inspector may issue an improvement notice, in writing, to the person (the “responsible person”).
+the inspector may issue an improvement notice, in writing, to the person (the responsible person).

 (2) If the responsible person is the operator, the improvement notice may be issued to the operator by giving it to the operator’s representative.